Saki: "The Unrest-Cure"

 Saki's recurring hero Clovis Sangrail, a clever, mischievous young man, overhears the complacent middle-aged Huddle complaining of his own addiction to routine and aversion to change.
 Huddle's friend makes the wry suggestion that he needs an "unrest-cure" (the opposite of a rest cure), to be performed, if possible, in the home.
-Clovis takes it upon himself to "help" the man and his sister by involving them in an invented outrage that will be a "blot on the twentieth century".
+Clovis takes it upon himself to "help" the man and his sister by involving them in an invented outrage (a supposed pogrom carried out by the local bishop) that will be a "blot on the twentieth century".

 "Esmé"

 A baroness tells Clovis a story about a hyena that she and her friend Constance encountered while out fox hunting.
 Later, the hyena follows them, stopping briefly to eat a gypsy child.
 Shortly after this, the hyena is killed by a motorcar.
 The baroness immediately claims the corpse as her beloved dog Esmé, and the guilty owner of the car gets his chauffeur to bury the animal and later sends her an emerald brooch to make up for her loss.